vives-databases-2019/spacex-database/README.md

 ```

-23. When was the first time that a core landed on water?
+23. When was the first time that a core landed on water? (exclude empty dates)

 ```sql